-Mile High United Way's Bridging the Gap program provides supportive services to youth age 18 through 24 as they transition out of the child welfare system.
+Mile High United Way's Bridging the Gap program supports young adults (ages 18-24) who have aged out of the child welfare system.

 of foster youth will graduate high school on-time in Colorado.1